woofdog787/jekyll-now/_posts/2018-12-11-December-blog.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>learned how to change the colour of things in html, how to change fonts and to make different adjustments I to the webpage.
+    <td>In It so far we have learned how to change the colour of things in html, how to change fonts and to make different adjustments I to the webpage.
 Looking at W3 schools allowed me to be able to complete the majority of work around changing font colour.
-I our lesson we also go told about computers internally and how they work which was very interesting.</td>
+I our lesson we also go told about computers internally and how they work which was very interesting.Now we have progressed to python and working on our buzzfeed quizzes</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>Not much limited my learning this lesson as I managed to create the work to a high standard without much input from the teacher and I completed it in a short amount of time.This happens most lessons but as I am a bit behind on work I am not entirely sure what happened two weeks ago .
-In addition last lesson we stayed at the front to answer and question what MR.Keen is saying </td>
+In addition last lesson we stayed at the front to answer and question what Mr.Keen is saying </td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>